blockdude/c-vc-game/CONVENTIONS.md

 }

 // The same will apply to pointers for example in this
-// implementation we know now that in won't ever be reassigned
+// implementation we know now that "in" won't ever be reassigned
 // throughout the function.
 void foo( const char *const in, char *const out )
 {